malm0d/RareSkills-RareWeek-Circom/day2.md

 Thus, the template here indirectly constrains `inv` by linking it in the computation of `out`;
 because by constraining `in * out === 0`, this enforces if `in` is 0 then `out` must be 1, and if `in` is not 0 then `out` must be 0.
 And this would only work if `inv` is given a correct value.

+Note that the `/` is multiplicative inverse.
+And `\` is divide.
+" x / y " means: x times multiplicative inverse of y.